jpooksy/paradime-dbt-nba-challenge/README.md

 # Example Submission: dbt™ data modeling challenge - NBA Edition
+Here's an example of a high-quality project submission that would be in contention top win a cash prize ($1500, $1000, or $500).
-Note: You can copy this format if you'd like!
+You can copy this format if you'd like, but be sure to come up with your own insights!

 ## Introduction
 Welcome to my final project for the _dbt™ data modeling challenge - NBA Edition_ hosted by [Paradime](https://www.paradime.io/)!
 This project aims to analyze and visualize interesting NBA statistics, and it's geared towards NBA fans.